add parametric masks to mask manager

 It will also be a great help in mixed DT-Gimp workflows when, if ever, Gimp will ship the more-than-8-bit depth thing.

 #6 Updated by Richard Wonka over 3 years ago

 How about a button that turns the selection created by the current parametric mask into a frozen mask that can then appear in the mask manager, similar to a drawn mask, which can then be applied in other places in the pipeline.

 so I can go to - say - exposure, create my mask there and then re-use the same mask higher up in the pipeline...

-#7 Updated by Masoud M almost 2 years ago
+#7 Updated by Masoud M about 2 years ago

 This may have more benefits than just being able to re-use the parametric masks.
 IMO, the most important one is a much higher flexibility in combining the masks.
 Current exclusive/inclusive masks combination method works well for simple combination use-cases (e.g. single drawn mask).
 But it has limitations in advanced use-cases (e.g. multiple drawn masks - some combined exclusively, and others combined inclusively).
 Being able to combine parametric masks like drawn masks (using union, intersection, difference, and exclude operators) will make the already great masking capability a killer feature!